Nikolai Titov: Life

-Nikolai Titov was born April 28, 1800, in St. Petersburg, and is the son of General A. N. Titov.
+Nikolai Titov was born April 28, 1800, in St. Petersburg, and is the son of General A. H. Titov.
 Titov's godfather was the Emperor Alexander I, who was then still the heir to the throne of the Russian Empire following Alexander's passing.
 He received general education until the age of 8 at home, then in the First Cadet Corps, although two years after his admission he had to leave due to poor health, after which he visited several private boarding houses, from which he completed the course at the boarding house of Saint-Florent, Haute-Corse.

 In 1817 he was appointed as an Ensign in the Preobrazhensky Regiment.
 In 1819 he was transferred to the Finnish Life Guards Regiment, and on March 27, 1822, he was promoted to Officer.

 In 1830 he retired for domestic reasons to Pavlovsk, but in 1833, at the suggestion of the sovereign himself, he again entered military service - in the Life Guards of His Imperial Highness, Grand Duke Mikhail Pavlovich's Ulan Regiment.
 In February 1834, he fell from his horse and was badly hurt, becoming bedridden for a long time after.
 After his recovery, he left combat services and was transferred as an Official of special assignments to the Commissariat Department, where he later held consecutive positions - Superintendent of a state factory of Officer Affairs, Director of a Moose Factory, and a Member of the General Presence.

 On November 26, 1849, he was awarded the Order of St. George 4 cl.
 No. 8203: For the impeccable service of 25 years in the officer ranksHe retired in 1867 with the rank of Lieutenant General.
 He died on December 10, 1875, and is buried at the Smolensk Orthodox Cemetery.